 Innovative Finance ISAs

 By opening an Innovative Finance ISA, you’ll become a lender and provide loans to approved individuals and businesses via an online peer-to-peer lending platform.
 And in return for lending your money, you’ll receive a fixed amount of tax-free interest over a specific period of time.

-Here’s an example to illustrate how powerful compounding can be over time.
+Here’s an example to illustrate how powerful compounding could be over time.
 Say you invest £7,000 in a Stocks and Shares ISA.
-After 15 years, you could receive around £11,4335.
-Now add another decade and you could end up with £16,636– that’s an extra £5,203 in your pocket6.
+After 15 years, you could receive around £11,569.
+Now add another decade and you could end up with £16,966 – that could give you an extra £5,397 in your pocket4.

-And to give your money a chance to grow, you don’t necessarily need to max out your ISA allowance.
-If you can’t afford to save or invest large lump sums, it’s absolutely fine.
-You can still build a decent nest egg for the future by putting small sums aside regularly over the long-term.
-For instance, by putting just £50 a month in a Stocks and Shares ISA for 20 years, you could potentially end up with £17,2817.
+And the best thing is that don’t necessarily need to max out your ISA allowance.
+If you can’t afford to save or invest large lump sums, then that’s absolutely fine.
+You may still be able to build a decent nest egg for the future by putting small sums aside regularly over the long-term.
+For instance, by putting just £50 a month in a Stocks and Shares ISA for 20 years, you could potentially end up with £17,2955.

 How do withdrawals affect your ISA allowance?

 The effect withdrawals will have on your ISA allowance will mainly depend on whether you have a flexible ISA.
 If your ISA is flexible, you can take money out and your current ISA allowance will vary accordingly.

 For instance, if you put half of your £20,000 ISA allowance in, then withdraw £2,000 in the same tax year, your remaining ISA allowance will be £12,000.
 However, if your ISA isn’t flexible, your ISA allowance will remain the same regardless of how much you’ve taken out.
 So, if you have £10,000 in an ISA and withdraw £3,000, then your ISA allowance will remain £10,000 despite having £7,000 in the account.